 From time to time, we offer a range of additional courses which appeal to our owners and their dogs.
 For further information about any of these courses, please do not hesitate to contact us:

-NEW: Tuesday 21st February 6.30pm Churchdown Methodist Church Hall
+Tuesday 21st February 6.30pm Churchdown Methodist Church Hall (fully booked)

 NEW - Adult Dog Beginners